Divya4242/PAGNCstack/README.md

 ## Setup Grafana
 ![image](https://github.com/Divya4242/PAGNCstack/assets/113757574/26c2b9d7-2838-4fb4-8b24-a72f92146074)

-• make sure all targets are up
+1. Ensure all targets are up as shown in the image above.

 ![image](https://github.com/Divya4242/PAGNCstack/assets/113757574/d8c63e07-b355-4fdd-8bd2-350be396cd04)

-• Go to grafana and then add datasource Prometheus.
-Add Prometheus server url in Connection as can see in above image. after adding url click in Save & Test button at bottom
+2. Go to Grafana and add the Prometheus data source:

+    • Add the Prometheus server URL in the connection settings as shown in the image above.

+    • Click the "Save & Test" button at the bottom of grafana page.

 ![image](https://github.com/Divya4242/PAGNCstack/assets/113757574/33ddecf2-b32b-4b45-834a-d6b7864c4595)

+3. Once the data source is successfully added, import the dashboard:

-• Once datasource is successfully added now add dashboard.
-Go to Dashboards -> import dashboard -> Import via dashboard JSON model . now add dashboard.json present in grafana folder of github to the "Import via dashboard JSON model" input box
+    • Go to Dashboards -> Import -> Import via Dashboard JSON.
+    • Paste the contents of [dashboard.json](https://github.com/Divya4242/PAGNCstack/blob/main/grafana/dashboard.json) from the Grafana folder in this repository.

 ## Dashboard Photos
 ![image](https://github.com/Divya4242/PAGNCstack/assets/113757574/abe4ecf6-26f0-46e6-ba11-3f9d82a99eba)